sirtwist/Purity.QR/README.md

 A simple Windows Phone control library for offering a camera preview surface that can find and read QR codes.
 A simplified version of other similar libraries.

-For Windows Phone 7.5 (this library targets the Windows Phone 7.1 SDK)
+For Windows Phone 8.0+

 ## Credits

 Control implementation created by Jeff Wilcox

+Updates to Windows Phone 8 by George Roberts

 Sample code and concept provided by Michael Osthege